How Analytics is helping Doctors tackle Coronavirus menace

 According to, Theresa Do, professor of epidemiology and biostatistics at George Washington University and SAS analytics manager for infectious diseases epidemiology and biostatistics, says data, analytics, AI and other technology have a significant role to play in helping to understand, identify, and assist in predicting disease spread and progression.
 She knows how organizations use the data and analytics to make the right decisions.

+Analytics has been helping doctors in identifying the hot-spots with the help of geographical data.
 For example – The suspected new cases would be tackled by physicians and then sent to the CDC for confirmation.
-AI and ML technologies will also help doctors and government agencies to track down the confirmed cases and come out with the information like – where they’ve traveled and who they came in contact, to predict the spread.
-So, analytics that includes Artificial Intelligence and Machine Learning can help organizations in this outbreak to learn from past events to create new knowledge swiftly from millions of data points.
+AI and ML technologies will also help doctors and government agencies to track down the confirmed cases and come out with the information like – where they’ve traveled and who they came in contact with, to predict the spread.
+So, analytics that include Artificial Intelligence and Machine Learning can help organizations in this outbreak to learn from past events to create new knowledge swiftly from millions of data points.